BlizzedRu/JustOpenPdf/README.md

 ## Warning

 This library is not well optimized.
 PDF file renders entirely, all pages at once.
-So you can encounter an memory troubles if you will try to open PDF with a big amount of pages.
+So you can encounter memory troubles if you will try to open PDF with a big amount of pages.
 A size of each bitmap depends on container's size.
 With increasing of screen resolution a memory consumption also increases.
 You can affect on bitmaps sizes using `app:renderResolutionFactor` attribute.
 The default factor is 1 (it means that bitmap size will coincide with the size of PdfView container).